-A. Assessment Phases: The GNI’s accountability framework will be created in three phases, as described in the Governance, Accountability, and Learning Framework document published in October 2008:
+A. Assessment Phases: The GNI’s accountability framework was created in three phases:

 If upon selection of the independent assessor by a company, a GNI participant or the Executive Director raises in writing a new independence concern not already reviewed by the Board in the assessor certification process, the Board will evaluate the claim and make a further determination on independence through a simple majority vote of the Board.